RichardLee0211/CS520Arch_Ghose/proj1/APEX1/README.wenchen.md

   ADD in WB, set zero_flag_valid = VALID and set zero flag; NOP in MEM; SUB in EX progress It introduces an unnecessary bubble.
 In conclusion, in this in-order pipeline, why not set the zero flag in EX stage, then BZ following to read zero flag?

+## assert.h
+The canonical way:
+1) Use #include <assert.h> and call assert() in your code.
+2) Then at build time:
+2a) gcc blablabla : this is a debug build, NDEBUG is not defined, and assert() goes into action.
+2b) gcc blablabla -DNDEBUG blablabla : this is a production build, NDEBUG is defined, assert() do nothing.